alfredodeza/llmops-duke-aipi/README.md

 * [Developing Effective Technical Communication](https://www.coursera.org/learn/cloud-computing-foundations-duke/home/week/2)
 * [Exploring Cloud Onboarding](https://www.coursera.org/learn/cloud-computing-foundations-duke/home/week/3)

-**Weekly Demo delivery:** Discuss your plan and idea to build out your individual project and how you will do them on time.
+**Weekly Demo video prompt:** Discuss your plan and idea to build out your individual project and how you will do them on time.
 Use the [Public Speaking](https://github.com/microsoft/workshop-library/tree/main/short/public-speaking) guidelines to make sure you are delivering great demos.

 ### Week 2: Setup Development Environment